 16. Click on Location and select the computer hostname LEVIUOSD (as this is a local certificate not a domain certificate) and click OK.

 Locations ×

 Select the location you want to search.

-Location:
+Location: LEVIOUSD Entire Directory sysprosoftware.ca

-OK Cancel
+0 K Cancel

 At this stage, we have defined valid Location and Object names, so click OK.